bareos/bareos/docs/manuals/source/IntroductionAndTutorial/UpdatingBareos.rst

 .. warning::

-   When using the PostgreSQL backend and updating to Bareos < 14.2.3, it is necessary to manually grant database permissions, normally by using
+   When using the PostgreSQL backend and updating to Bareos < 14.2.3, it is necessary to manually grant database permissions, normally by using the following command:

 .. code-block:: shell-session